 Women are doing amazing work in primatology, the study of monkeys, apes, prosimians, and even humans.
-Although many are working on furthering our understanding of our closest relatives, we will take a look at only the most prominent.
+Although many are working on furthering our understanding of our closest relatives, we will take a look at just a few of them.

 1. Vanessa Woods

 Vanessa Woods is a native of Australia, a research scientist at Duke University, a writer for The Discovery Channel, and an advocate for bonobos, apes that closely resemble chimpanzees.
 Read about Woods research in the Congo at Bonobo Handshake and follow her blog at Psychology Today.